-The process of implementing a new laboratory test is time consuming, but crucial.
+The process of implementing a new laboratory test, while time consuming, is a crucial one.
 A well-executed validation study results in good outcomes.
-Rushing through the process can impact the quality of the test results which, in order, impact patient care.
+Rushing through the process can impact the quality of the test results which, as a result, can impact patient care.